Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

     If you continue to have errors on Mac with `vagrant up` after reinstalling virtualbox and vagrant, check "System Preferences" -> "Security & Privacy".
-You may need to approve/reapprove "Allow apps download from" and then reinstall.
+You may need to approve/reapprove "Allow apps download from".
+You may also need to restart your computer.

     Similar instructions for other OS.